-It?s a very Stepford situation.
+It’s a very Stepford situation.
 In The Stepford Wives, the men are annoyed with having successful wives who have hobbies and interests outside the home.
-None of these women have jobs, though (after all, women in the workplace weren?t as common when the book was written).
-The men don?t want to share housework and child-rearing responsibilities.
-So, they are fine with killing their uppity wives and creating lifelike robots of them ? altered to be at the peak of physical attractiveness ? that are completely devoted to their own needs and wants.
+None of these women have jobs, though (after all, women in the workplace weren’t as common when the book was written).

 Can Marriages Where Women Earn More Money Be Happy?

-Wouldn?t it be nice if we could be happy for each other?
-My husband doesn?t mind that I earn more, partly because we look at our combined earnings as a way to achieve our desired lifestyle.
+Wouldn’t it be nice if we could be happy for each other?
+My husband doesn’t mind that I earn more.
+In part, that’s because we look at our combined earnings as a way to achieve our desired lifestyle.
 Sometimes we disagree about what to spend our money on, but overall we are working toward the same general goals and lifestyle.

 What do you think?
 Is your income situation traditional or less traditional?
 How would (or how does) a less traditional earning situation affect your marriage?